28 Proven Restaurant Marketing Ideas to Drive More Sales

 14. Incentivize spending with rewards programs

-Loyalty programs aren’t just about bringing customers back—they keep them engaged.
-When people know they’re earning points or perks with every order, they’re much more likely to choose your restaurant over others.
+Customers who know they’re earning perks with every order are more likely to return and choose your restaurant over others.

-To really make your loyalty program shine, I recommend integrating it into your website.
-This makes it super easy for customers to track their rewards and redeem them, whether they’re ordering online or dining in.
-The easier it is, the more likely they are to keep coming back and stay connected with your restaurant.
+Integrating your loyalty program into your website makes it easy for customers to track and redeem rewards, whether ordering online or dining in.
+The simpler it is, the more likely they are to stay loyal.

 15. Make ordering easy with a mobile app